WwZzz/easyFL/docs/Tutorials/index.md

 * fast verify your ideas by converting them into runnable codes
 * conduct experiments under various data heterogeneiry and system heterogeneity
 * manage your experimental records and visualize them with few codes
-* ...

-We organize this tutorial as follows:

-1. At the first part, we introduce ...

 All of our examples can be run on jupyter notebook.
-The source of our notebooks are in .
+The source of our notebooks are in [Click Here](https://github.com/WwZzz/easyFL/tree/FLGo/tutorial/en).